dusi/FitbodOneRepMax/README.md

 ### Charts

 This was a first time I have used Swift Charts and it was a very interesting experience.
 They are very easy to implement and seem to support a vast variety of customization and visualization options.
 I wish it was slightly easier to support large data sets - either in form of scrolling or paging.
 I have initially attempted to scroll charts that had to show larger data ranges but I was not quite able to work with `GeometryReader` and set the right horizontal offset.
 This is why I'm limiting to only show past 31 days (or one month on iPhone devices) or 93 days (or three months on iPad devices) at a time.
-This decision was a trade-off, but I believe it still provides good enough user experience.
+I made this decision to prevent from over-populating the chart in case there were too many data points.
+A user who worked out each day in the past 31/93 days should be able to see 31/93 one rep maxes on the chart.
+If they didn't exercise every day they will be able to see past 31/93 one rep maxes potentially going further in the past.

 | iPhone | iPad |
 |---|---|